standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 The two were Fellows and dons at Herrick’s college, and had meant romance for each other in youth.
-They had watched with Herrick at the {26}deathbed of an old don, who had outlived his friends.
+They had watched with Herrick at the deathbed of an old don, who had outlived his friends.

 “Well, well,” said Herrick, “so he is gone, the